We’re supporting a local campaign to end the practice of unpaid trial shifts in the city.

 The No Unpaid campaign group says unpaid trial shifts target young people, take advantage of vulnerable job-seekers and allow businesses (including many high street brands) to avoid paying wages, staff training and tax—and are therefore damaging the UK economy.

 Tourism supports nearly 22,000 jobs in Brighton & Hove, with more than 1,000 businesses involved bringing over £800 million into the local economy.
 It equates to 7.5% of the tourism economy of the south east region*.
 An end to unpaid trial shifts in this sector will enable more people to share in the city’s economic success.
-Community wealth building is an aim of the city’s economic strategy introduced earlier this year.
+Community wealth building is an aim of the city’s economic strategy that was introduced last year.

 Councillor Evans added: “Our surveys will build on the work of the No Unpaid campaign group by giving us local information that we can use to find practical ways of tackling the issue.”

-Targeted communication with students and young people will start in September to encourage them to fill in the applicants survey.
+Targeted communication with students and young people started in September to encourage them to fill in the applicants survey.

 No unpaid campaign